Businesses have changed a great deal over the years, with previous structures and conventions often discarded for new and better approaches.

 Leadership Requirements Will Change

-As the global business environment evolves, the leadership skills the company’s leaders must have will also evolve.
-Because the economy is becoming ever more global in scope and information (the lifeblood of any businesses) is exchanged at a progressively faster rate, businesses will need leaders who can rapidly adapt to change and who can assemble skilled and reliable teams suited to each situation.
+As the global business environment evolves, the company’s leaders’ leadership skills must also evolve.
+Because the economy is becoming ever more global in scope and information is exchanged progressively faster, businesses will need leaders who can rapidly adapt to change and assemble skilled and reliable teams suited to each situation.

-To meet these requirements leaders in the near future will have to possess a wide array of leadership skills.
-They must have the ability to manage change (rather than resisting it) so it works to the benefit of the company and not against it.
+To meet these requirements, leaders will have to possess a wide array of leadership skills soon.
+They must have the ability to manage change rather than resist it so it works to benefit the company and not against it.
 They must also be skilled at relationship building and developing the abilities and latent talents of the people that work with them.

-Leaders in the future will have to be skilled at creating plans for their business that take into account the global nature of the marketplace.
-Aside from the need to understand that competition is no longer limited to national boundaries, leaders will have to have a detailed understanding of the impact that national and internationals regulations can have, as well as the effect of local politics and media.
+Leaders in the future will have to be skilled at creating plans for their businesses that take into account the global nature of the marketplace.
+Aside from the need to understand that competition is no longer limited to national boundaries, leaders will have to have a detailed understanding of the impact that national and international regulations can have and the effect of local politics and media.

-For any market into which a business leader wants to introduce the company’s products or services, they must understand the local markets and competition, as well as any local customs that might impact the company.
+For any market into which a business leader wants to introduce the company’s products or services, they must understand the local markets and competition and any local customs that might impact the company.
 It is up to the senior leaders to make sure the company presents its best face in all its interactions by developing a wide and deep bench strength of leaders at all levels.

-As can readily be seen today, the Internet is a major force in marketing and sales, and can be expected to become even more dominate in the future as consumers look for the best bargains they can find, regardless of whether they get them from a brick and mortar establishment or online.
+As can readily be seen today, the Internet is a major force in marketing and sales.
+It can be expected to become even more dominant in the future as consumers look for the best bargains they can find, regardless of whether they get them from a brick-and-mortar establishment or online.